 They can range from a mild traumatic brain injury.
 This is known as an mTBI/concussion.
-They can also be classified as a severe traumatic brain injury.
+They can also be classified as severe traumatic brain injuries.
 Lastly, TBI can occur in a specific location or in a widespread area.
 However, head injuries involve damages to your scalp and skull.

 What is a Traumatic Brain Injury?

 Traumatic brain injury occurs when sudden trauma to the head alters normal brain function, affecting the cognitive abilities of an individual, including thinking and learning skills.
 Objects like bullets that penetrate brain tissue can also result in TBI.
 TBI can also happen when an individual violently hits an object.